aneyame/Salezi/README.md

 # Salezi

 ## Roles & Permissions
+Super Admin :
+- Has full access to all features and functionalities.
+- Has an access to the Admin Panel.

-Fnac Manager : Can view and edit all data.
+Fnac Manager :
+- Can view and edit all data.
-Has the authority to validate transactions initiated by sellers.
+- Has the authority to validate transactions initiated by sellers.
+- Has an access to the Admin Panel.

+Seller :
+- Can view and edit only their own products.
+- Can request new transactions.
-Can access the Admin Panel.
+- Cannot access the Admin Panel.

 Fnac manager token :